-Professor Mark McCaughrean
+- Professor Mark McCaughrean

-Mark and his team have spacecraft currently working at Venus, Mars, Saturn, around the Earth and spacecraft looking at the Sun.
-His team are working on new missions to Mercury, Mars, and Jupiter’s icy moons.
-Further work involves new space telescopes, of which, some will be searching for Earth-like planets in orbit of other stars, some of which are 1.5 million km from Earth.
+Mark and his team have spacecrafts currently orbiting Venus, Mars, Saturn, and Earth, as well as spacecrafts looking at the Sun.
+His team is working on building spacecrafts for new missions to Mercury, Mars, and Jupiter’s icy moons.
+Further, he is involved in building new space telescopes, of which, some will be searching for Earth-like planets in orbits of other stars.
+One of their recent launches, the Gaia Milky Way Surveyor, is operating as far as 1.5 million km from Earth.